tobihagemann/THLabel/README.md

 	@property (nonatomic, assign) THLabelStrokePosition strokePosition;
 ```

-You can set an outer, centered and inner stroke by setting the strokePosition property.
+You can set an outer, centered or inner stroke by setting the strokePosition property.
 Default value is THLabelStrokePositionOutside.
 Other options are THLabelStrokePositionCenter and THLabelStrokePositionInside.

 ``` objective-c
 	@property (nonatomic, strong) UIColor *gradientStartColor;